Moibrahi7/Git-in-VS-Code/README.md

 ## Setting Up Your Dev Branch

 ### Step 1
 Open VS Code.
 Locate your local repo.
-If you have already opened the repo before, with or without using a Dev Container, you can find it in a list of 5 items below the section labeled recently opened.
+If you have opened the repo before, with or without using a Dev Container, you can find it in a list of 5 items below the recently opened section.
 If you re-opened a Dev Container repo you opened before, skip to Step 5.

 <img src = "PicsForGuide/1 OpenVSC.png" href = "VS Code Home Page"/>